Seattle to offer grants of up to $10K to small businesses impacted by novel coronavirus outbreak

 Earlier this week, Durkan announced Seattle would defer city business-and-occupation tax payments for some small businesses and set up a small-business recovery task force.

-The mayor said more help is needed for Seattle’s small businesses from the state and federal government, and called on President Trump to declare a national emergency.
+The mayor said more help is needed for Seattle’s small businesses from the state and federal government, and called on President Donald Trump to declare a national emergency.

 City Councilmember Tammy Morales said “every Seattle resident who is healthy and able” should try to patronize local businesses during the coronavirus crisis.
 “We must continue to support them and each other,” she said.